Horizon West

 Horizon West Regional Park, at over 200 acres, is one of Orange County’s larger “natural spaces”—a family-friendly, scenic oasis in the middle of Horizon West, close to Hamlin Town Center.
 It now has modern park facilities, including a large playground and picnic shelters.

-Construction of additional amenities and parking areas will soon begin.
+Construction of additional amenities and parking areas will begin in the coming months.
 The park will remain open to public use during construction.

 When exiting the traffic roundabout, please note that there are no sidewalks along the east and west driveways.
 Motorists must share the road with cyclists and pedestrians!

-Aside from the two charcoal BBQ grills in the large pavilion, open fires in the park are strictly prohibited.
-One stray spark or cinder, landing on dry brush, could have disastrous consequences.
+Aside from the two charcoal BBQ grills in the large pavilion, open fires in the park are prohibited.

 Newly paved vehicle access from Hamlin Groves Trail.